District investigating new complaint against school bus driver accused of ‘holding students hostage’

 The bus driver remains employed by South Putnam Community Schools pending the outcome of the administrative investigation, Superintendent Bruce Bernhardt said Monday.

-“Safety of our students is of the utmost importance and if we see something that needs our attention, we’ll address it,” Bernhardt told News 8 in a phone call Monday.
+“Safety of our students is of the utmost importance and if we see something that needs our attention, we’ll address it,” Bernhardt told News 8 in a phone call.

-The district investigated the same driver in August after a 7th-grader accused him of holding her “hostage” on the bus for nearly an hour as a form of punishment.
+The district investigated the same driver in August after a seventh-grader accused him of holding her “hostage” on the bus for nearly an hour as a form of punishment.

 The driver was upset with her for not helping him keep other students in their seats and physically blocked her from getting off at her bus stop, the student said.